 Brazil is a nation of astounding diversity, forged from African, European and indigenous influences, along with the tens of millions of immigrants who flooded into the country in the late 19th and early 20th centuries.
 Brazilians of today represent a complicated portrait of colors and creeds and hail from a wide range of socio-economic backgrounds.
 The lifestyle is no less diverse – not surprising for a country that's home to both age-old indigenous cultures and modern metropolises.

 Constructing a portrait of the typical Brazilian is a complicated task, given the wide mix of social, cultural and economic factors in play.
-One thing that everyone agrees on is the huge chasm separating rich from poor.
+One thing that everyone agrees on is the huge chasm separating the rich from the poor.

-The country’s middle and upper class live in comfortable apartments or houses, with all the trappings of the first world, including good health care in private clinics, cars, vacation homes and easy access to the latest gadgets and trends (though prices for luxury goods are much higher here, eg an iPhone 6 without a plan costs R$3200).
+The country’s middle and upper class live in comfortable apartments or houses, with all the trappings of the developed world, including good health care in private clinics, cars, vacation homes and easy access to the latest gadgets and trends (though prices for luxury goods are much higher here, eg an iPhone 7 without a plan costs R$3900).
 The wealthiest send their children to private schools and abroad to university.
 Maids are common – even among middle-class Brazilians – and some families have chauffeurs and cooks.
 Depending on where one lives in the country, crime is likely to be of high concern.
 Those who can take extra precautions, opting for high-security buildings or even hiring bodyguards.

 Somewhere below the elite are working-class folks struggling to put food on the table and pay the rent; the children tend to live at home until they are married.
 Couples tend to marry younger.